Lemoncode/fonk-range-number-validator/README.md

 }
 ```

-You need to know the default arguments:
+These are the default arguments:

 ```javascript
 let defaultCustomArgs: CustomValidatorArgs = {